Hammer-README

 demo03 same reweighing as in demo01 but histograms are filled (\(p_\ell~\) vs \(Q^2\), in 6-by-5 bins, separately for \(D\) and \(D^*\)), including weight-squared uncertainties, and saved instead

-demo04 read the output of demo04 and prints perform the same reweighing to new physics as demo02, printing the histogram bin values – weight, number of events, and weight-squared uncertainty – instead
+demo04 read the output of demo03 and perform the same reweighing to new physics as demo02, printing the histogram bin values — weight, number of events, and weight-squared uncertainty

 demo07 read MC events, reweighs \(B \rightarrow D \ell~ \nu\) from ISGW2 to BGL with FF variations and fill histograms (\(Q^2\) in 12 bins and \(p_\ell~\) vs \(Q^2\) in 8-by-7 bins), including weight-squared uncertainties

-demo09 same as demo03, but splits the event sample in two different output files
+demo09 same as demo03, but splits the event sample into two different output files

 demo10 same as demo04, but merges the output files produced in demo09 (automatically summing histograms)

-demo11 same as demo07, but renames the FF variation directions
+demo11 same as demo07, but renames the FF variation eigenvector directions

-demo12 same as demo08, but renames the FF variation directions, processes the results of demo11
+demo12 same as demo08, but renames the FF variation eigenvector directions, and processes the results of demo11

 demo01root same as demo01 but using ROOT TTree for storage

-demo02root same as demo01 but using ROOT TTree for storage
+demo02root same as demo02 but using ROOT TTree for storage

-demo03root same as demo01 but using ROOT TTree for storage and TH2D for histograms
+demo03root same as demo03 but using ROOT TTree for storage and TH2D for histograms

-demo04root same as demo01 but using ROOT TTree for storage and TH2D for histograms
+demo04root same as demo04 but using ROOT TTree for storage and TH2D for histograms

 demo01card same as demo01 but using a card file to set the run options